Chengwen/medguide-ai/REPORT.md

 ### 10.2 LLM Reliability and Hallucination

-If the OpenAI API is used, the AI summary may still produce inaccurate or overly confident language if not constrained properly.
+If the OpenRouter / OpenAI-compatible API is used, the AI summary may still produce inaccurate or overly confident language if not constrained properly.
 The prototype reduces this risk by explicitly instructing the model not to diagnose, not to recommend medication, and not to recommend treatment.

 Even so, LLM output should remain auxiliary.
 The rule-based risk result and human review should remain the final control points.